Birtukan Fente

 Birtukan Fente Alemu (born 18 June 1989) is an Ethiopian runner competing primarily in the 3000 metres steeplechase.
 She represented her country at the 2011 and 2015 World Championships reaching the final on the first occasion.

+Fente has won multiple elite cross country races including Cross della Vallagarina, Antrim International Cross Country, and Lotto Cross Cup de Hannut.
+She is from Bekoji, Ethiopia.